table of contents

 Ready to give Kegels a go?
 First, pretend you’re trying to stop peeing or passing gas.
 Feel that squeeze?
 Those are your pelvic floor muscles contracting.

-Now, repeat that squeeze 10–15 times, holding each squeeze for three seconds and relaxing for three.
+Repeat that squeeze 10–15 times, holding each contraction for three seconds and relaxing for three.
 Do this at least three times every day.
 It’s okay if you can’t do a full set of 15 Kegels on your first day.
-Keep at it and work your way up to it (NIH, 2014).
+Keep at it and work your way up to a set of 15 (NIH, 2021).

 Aerobic exercises for ED

-When we think of physical exercise, squeezing your pelvic muscles while working at your desk probably isn’t what comes to mind.
-But the things that get you sweaty are actually a good idea too: studies have found that cardio (like running or swimming) can have real benefits for ED.
+When we think of exercise, squeezing your pelvic muscles while working at your desk probably isn’t what comes to mind.
+But the things that get you sweaty are also a good idea; studies have found that cardio (like running or swimming) can have real benefits for ED.

 Heart disease, erectile dysfunction, and physical exercise

-It’d be safe to say that most men have a reasonably strong sentimental attachment to their penis.
-But the relationship between the your heart and your genitals runs much deeper.
+It’s safe to say that most people with a penis have a reasonably strong sentimental attachment to that penis.
+But the relationship between your heart and your genitals runs much deeper.

 In other words, what’s good for your heart is good for your penis.
-And don’t just take our word for it.
-Research shows that 50% of men who have coronary artery disease (which can lead to a heart attack) also experience ED (Sooriyamoorthy, 2021).
+Research shows that 50% of men with coronary artery disease (which can lead to a heart attack) also experience ED (Sooriyamoorthy, 2022).

-Coronary artery disease and atherosclerosis result from build up that sticks to and clogs the blood vessels, and just like it can happen in your heart, it can happen in the blood vessels that lead to your penis and allow you to get an erection.
+Coronary artery disease and atherosclerosis result from build-up that clogs the blood vessels.
+Just like it can happen in your heart, it can happen in the blood vessels that lead to your penis and allow you to get an erection.
 That’s why erectile dysfunction can be one of the first signs of heart problems, particularly in younger men (Inman, 2009).

-Warding off ED is just one of the many reasons why you should keep your arteries healthy.
-You can do that by (AHA, 2015):
+Warding off ED is one of the many reasons you should keep your arteries healthy.
+You can maintain your heart health by (AHA, 2015):

 - Eating a heart-healthy diet